-- A student who started the Applied Earth Sciences Bachelor's degree before 1 September 2020 can obtain the 'cum laude' designation for the Bachelor's examination in accordance with the provisions of the Rules and Regulations from the year the student started the degree programme. - 3.
-In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in section 1 if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
+- A student who started the degree programme before 1 September 2021 can obtain the 'cum laude' designation for the examination in accordance with the provisions of the Rules and Regulations from the year the student started the degree programme. - 3.
+In special cases, the Board of Examiners may decide to grant the designation 'cum laude' to a student who does not meet the requirements referred to in the previous sections if the Board of Examiners determines that the student in question has shown exceptional skills in the degree programme in question.
 The BoE needs a written statement by the BSc coordinator and/or chairperson of the assessment committee, stating the evidences of the student's outstanding performance during the degree programme.